TimOliver/WebP-Cocoa/templates/README.md

 [WebP](https://developers.google.com/speed/webp) is a modern image file format that provides amazing lossy and lossless compression fidelity.
 WebP is developed by Google and is freely distributed as open source software.

-Google provides prebuilt binaries of WebP for both iOS and macOS on [WebP's download page](https://developers.google.com/speed/webp/download).
-However, at the time of writing, their build pipeline has not yet been updated to include Apple's other platforms, module support to allow Swift support, or architectural support for Mac Catalyst.
+Google provides precompiled binaries of WebP for both iOS and macOS on [WebP's download page](https://developers.google.com/speed/webp/download).
+However, at the time of writing, their build pipeline has not yet been updated to include the more modern features of Apple's platforms, such as modules to allow access in Swift, or architectural slices for Mac Catalyst.

-Using Google's original build script as a base, this repository both directly builds and serves prebuilt binaries for all of Apple's platforms.
-In addition to iOS and macOS support, watchOS and tvOS is also supported as well as Mac Catalyst via Apple's new `xcframework` format.
+Using Google's original build script as a base, this repository uses GitHub Actions to automatically build and release precompiled WebP frameworks for all of Apple's current platforms.
+This includes watchOS and tvOS binaries as well as support for Mac Catalyst via Apple's new `xcframework` format.

 There are 4 separate frameworks available for each platform: